SaganRitual/Spirokonia/README.md

 * Clone
 * Build one of the Spirokonia targets.
 The other targets are for developing new components
 * Prefer iPad in landscape orientation.
 It runs on iPhone and macOS too, but I haven't spent any time making it look non-weird on them yet.
-* Play with the buttons, I think they're mostly intuitive, except:
+* Play with the controls, I think they're mostly intuitive, except:
   * Long-press on a not-already-selected ring selector to solo-select that ring
   * Long-press on a solo-selected ring selector to select all
   * Density shows a floating-point value but internally I'm only doing integer density for now